Scientific: Clytostoma callistegioides (also known as Bignonia callistegioides)

 USDA 9-11

-Foliage/texture: Bi-foliate leaf with tendril; medium texture
+Foliage/Texture: Bi-foliate, glabrous green leaf with tendril; medium texture.

-Seasonal color: Cool violet-blue flowers mostly in spring and summer
+Seasonal Color: Cool violet-blue flowers mostly in spring and summer.

 Temperature: Heat loving and moderately cold tolerant to 20o to 25oF.

-Light: Full sun to partial shade
+Light: Full eastern sun to partial shade.

 Soil: Tolerant

-Watering: Irrigate regularly in Phoenix
+Watering: Irrigate regularly in Phoenix.

-Pruning: May need pruning to control spread
+Pruning: Limited pruning except might need pruning to control spread.

-Propagation: Semi-hardwood cuttings in summer root easily
+Propagation: Semi-hardwood cuttings in summer root easily.

-Disease and pests: None
+Disease and Pests: None